 The GOES-R Quarterly Newsletter for the time period January‒March 2017 is now available.
 The momentum continues with the release of the first data and imagery from GOES-16 and preparing the satellite to become operational in November.
 Scientists and engineers are hard at work to validate the entire system.
 View the 1Q 2017 newsletter, which highlights the first imagery from the satellite, post-launch activities, and preparations for launching GOES-S next year.

 Flying out of Palmdale, California, NASA’s ER-2 high-altitude plane and its suite of highly specialized instruments took to the air over the Sonoran Desert in Mexico and the Mojave Desert in Ivanpah, California on March 23 and 28 to validate GOES-16’s ABI— the satellite’s primary instrument.
 Data from the ER-2 instruments were verified by an array of ground sensors and compared to ABI scans of the corresponding area.
-Learn more in this feature story.
+Learn more about the GOES-16 Field Campaign feature story.

 When the topic du jour turns to satellite meteorology and its benefits, the spacecraft usually get all the attention.
 This stands to reason, but there is no denying that satellites are only half of the highly specialized technical apparatus that collects remotely sensed data and makes it available to scientists.
 The other, less talked-about half of this system is commonly referred to as the “ground system.”
-Learn more in this feature story.
+Learn more about the GOES-R Ground System feature story.

 It may seem that once a satellite is successfully launched, the work is done.
 But there’s a lot more that goes into making sure it’s ready to provide data for your local weather forecast.
 The GOES-16 satellite is currently undergoing post-launch testing.
 What does that mean?
 Launching a satellite is like opening a new restaurant.
 Post-launch testing is like a soft opening with a limited audience, which allows for trouble-shooting and preparing for the grand opening.
 During post-launch testing, there are periodic, planned data outages that are necessary to perform specific verification and validation functions.
 These outages are generally brief and part of normal post-launch testing, and they are part of the reason it’s important not to depend on GOES-16 data for operational needs during the testing period.
 Learn more about post-launch testing in this feature story.